-- Veeam Backup & Replication changes the state of the replica from Failback to Normal.
+- Veeam Backup & Replication changes the state of the replica from Failback to Ready.

-- If the VM replica is failed back to a new location, Veeam Backup & Replication additionally reconfigures the replication job and adds the former original VM to the list of exclusions.
-The VM restored in the new location takes the role of the original VM and is included into the replication job instead of the excluded VM.
-When the replication job starts, Veeam Backup & Replication will process the newly restored VM instead of the former original VM.
+- If you have failed back to a VM recovered from a backup or replica, Veeam Backup & Replication reconfigures all existing jobs where the original VM is present and adds the original VM to the list of exclusions.
+The recovered VM takes the role of the original VM and is included into all jobs instead of the excluded VM.
+When the replication job starts, Veeam Backup & Replication processes the recovered VM instead of the former original VM.

-- If the VM replica is failed back to the original location, the replication job is not reconfigured.
-When the replication job starts, Veeam Backup & Replication will process the original VM in the normal operation mode.
+- If you have failed back to the original VM, the replication job is not reconfigured.
+When the replication job starts, Veeam Backup & Replication still processes the original VM.